epinio/docs/docs/references/authentication_oidc.md

       - name: Org1
 ```

 In the previous example if the user is a member of both `Org1:Admins` and `Org1:TeamBlue` then that user will get the `admin`, `user` and `admin::workspace` roles.
-If no roles will be found then the user will get the "default" Epinio role.
+If no roles are found then the user will get the "default" Epinio role.